Surprise Confession, Chap. 1

 "I just bet you did," I said, knowing the kind of temper String has—I've been on the wrong side of it a couple of times, and that is not a place I like being, so I could imagine how Saint John felt.
 "Well, I must say that I'm certainly looking forward to meeting this brother of yours.
 Is he gonna be around the hangar much?"

 "Yeah," String said, "in fact, I think he's coming later on this week, so you'll get a chance to meet him then.
 And, you'll have something good to tell your mom about me, for a change, the next time you talk."
 I smiled, imagining what my mother's reaction would be to hearing that String had finally come around to my way of thinking.
-No matter what time it is when I get home, I'm callin' Mom, I said to myself, knowing I had to tell her about this change in my life.
-She's never gonna believe this, I said to myself as I tried to imagine Mom's reaction to my news.
+No matter what time it is when I get home, I'm callin' Mom, I thought, knowing I had to tell her about this change in my life.
+She's never gonna believe this, I thought as I tried to imagine Mom's reaction to my news.

 "By the way, String," I said, "Michael told me what Inge said to you.
 I guess you decided to listen to her, huh?"
 I couldn't help thinking that the woman whose eyes I wanted to claw out that day had done me a huge favor—and I suddenly felt extremely guilty about what I had said—especially the name I called her.